 Buying a car in Pakistan is a hard row to hoe.
-When we think about getting a new car in Pakistan, usually the first thing that comes to our mind is its high price, even if it is a 660cc car.
+When we think about getting a new car in the Country, usually the first thing that comes to our mind is its high price, even if it is a 660cc car.
 Besides that, we have to consider its duties, taxes, quality and safety features, and value for money.
 Cars are not manufactured in Pakistan (the only assembly is being done) and so, they are imported which also contributes to their high price.
-Plus, the government at the moment has no plans of producing cheap and affordable cars in Pakistan of international standard.
+Plus, the government at the moment has no plans of producing cheap and affordable cars in a Country of international standards.
 There are more reasons why cars are expensive in Pakistan.
 Ahead, we have discussed the major ones.
+Usually, cars are so expensive in Pakistan due to the taxes implemented by the government of Pakistan.

 Before starting the discussion, let us have a look at the numbers.
 During the six months of the fiscal year ending June 30, 2020, the number of cars produced in the country was 60,862, and out of them, 59,097 units were sold.
 As compared to the fiscal year 2019, 113,494 units were manufactured and 104,038 cars were sold.
 The decrease in production and sale is due to the high taxes.
 Plus, the year 2020 was the year of COVID-19 which also put a huge impact on the prices.